Main Line Hospitals Laboratory Services is pleased to announce now

 measures the production of interferon-gamma by effector T-cells in

-to be present only during current infection, but not in old/cured
+present only during current infection, but not in old/cured infection.
+A

-infection.
-A positive result suggests that current M.
+positive result suggests that current M. tuberculosis infection

-is consistent with tuberculosis or the likelihood of progression to
+tuberculosis or the likelihood of progression to disease is increased

 The QuantiFERON®-TB assay requires special blood collection tubes